bens4lsu/theskinny-publish/Content/blog2/travel-log-gulf-coast-trip.md

 On a more pressing boat note, the vacuum that sucks the nasty bits out of the head has given up on its very short life.
 Out here, I can pump it overboard instead of having it sucked into a tank, but it's a cumbersome process, and I'd like to just let everyone flush away their own "black water," as the manual calls it.

-I've just about finished reading <i>All Fishermen Are Liars</i>, by John Gierach.
+I've just about finished reading *All Fishermen Are Liars*, by John Gierach.
 I like fly fishing a lot, even though I never actually participate in it.
 If we were just drifting along slowly, I'd throw a line over to see if we could get anything.
 I'd call it a must-read if you like fly fishing.
 A should-read if you just like outdoorsy stories in general.

 This passage is expected to last through the night.
 We're planning to do three-hour watches.
 I'm really hoping for watches under sail instead of with this wretched motor noise.

-<em>...but I need more!</em>
+*...but I need more!*

 Lots more pictures from these days are <a href="http://theskinnyonbenny.com/pg4.php?spgmGal=113%20-%202014%20Vacation%20-%20Northern%20Gulf%20Coast">over here</a>.